mrkeww/meteor-fatpack/README.md

 # Meteor Fatpack
 Modpack that includes Meteor client (utility client for fabric) and best addons for it from anticope.ml

-Please consider giving the project s star if you like it
+Please consider giving the project a star if you like it

 # Usage